dartmouth-cs98/18w-si32/docs/api-reference/README.md

 game = GameHelper()
 ```
-Here the 'game' variable is the initialized object of the GameHelper, which provides a lot of useful methods, and allows your bot to read the game state.
-For the functions described below, they will be called from this GameHelper object.
+Here the 'game' variable is the initialized object of the GameHelper, which provides a lot of useful methods, and allows your bot to read, and interactt with, the game state.

+All functions described below in this API reference will be invoked using this GameHelper object.

 For example,
 ```
 game.move((1,1), 5, 'NORTHEAST')
 ```
-Will return a *move* command which will move 5 of your units from the cell at coordinates (1,1) to the adjacent cell in the northeasten direction.
+Will return a *move* command which will move 5 of your units from the cell at coordinates (1,1) to the adjacent cell in the Northeastern direction.
+#
 ### Command Creation

 **move()**